EndBug/game-tracker/README.md

 More games are yet to come ;)

 ### What if I have a problem?
-You can get an invite for the support server though the `support` command.
+You can get an invite for the support server through the `support` command.
 For a more developer-friendly report, please use the Issues section of this repository.

 ### How can I contribute to the bot?